This article contains affiliate links. If you click and make a booking I will make a very small commission at no additional cost to you.

 It is less chaotic than most Asian cities because there seems to be a lower population density and the infamous scooters taking over the streets of Vietnam or Cambodia have not yet made it to El Salvador.
 But the city is not representative of the country’s beauty, natural wealth and stunning landscapes.
 It is also one of the most dangerous parts of the country together with La Libertad.

 That being said, if you have half a day or at least a couple of hours, you might want to visit San Salvador and see what it has to offer.
 During my visit, the historical city center was undergoing a massive renovation effort that had all of its plazas upside down, as the mayor embarked on a complete overhaul and beautification of the city.
-You can book a tour of the city together with the San Salvador volcano with Viator here.
+You can book a tour of the city together with the San Salvador volcano with Get Your Guide here.
 I made a selection of the best tours in El Salvador and included a couple that also visit San Salvador.

 Iglesia El Rosario

 Perhaps the only place worth seeing in San Salvador is the Iglesia El Rosario.
 This ugly looking concrete oval building is reminiscent of the communist architecture and looks more like a plane hangar than a church.

 Dirty grey concrete with small rectangular windows that look as dirty as the façade hide an explosion of light in rainbow colors inside.
 Do not miss a visit inside Iglesia El Rosario to prove that one can never judge a book by its cover.